immarianaas/hackathon-smart-location/README.md

 ### Prerequisites

-You should have `Docker` and `Docker Compose` installed.
-Port 1026 should be free? on the machine. `Angular CLI` and `Python 3` should also be installed
+You should have `docker` and `docker compose` installed.
+Port 1026 should be free on the machine. `Angular CLI` and `Python 3` should also be installed.

 ### Setup